cml87/SpringCore_111_forJenkins/README.md

 ## Spring Core general
 Spring was developed to make enterprise Java development (already existing tasks) easier, as an improvement over EJBs.
 It holds to many best practices and well known design patterns.
 It allows us to actually write better Java code, because it allows for loosely coupled classes and more testable code.
 It makes our application configurable, instead of using hard coded settings.

+### Dependency injection and IoC (Inversion of Control)
+<u>Dependency injection</u> is when we set ("inject") the fields ("dependencies") of a class from outside its body, through constructors or setters that some client code will call, for example.

+<u>Inversion of Control (IoC)</u> is when the execution flow of an application is not under the "control" the code it runs, but under the control of a framework the application uses.
+When we use a framework like Spring, we have no control over when the framework methods will be called (for example those that initialize and destroy the beans).
+We can only control what they do.
+In fact this is a <u>distinguishing treat between a framework and a library</u>.
+A library does not deprive the application of the execution flow control; it's just a set of function, or methods, we call and that return to the calling point in the code once finished.

+Among the many thing a framework that does IoC can do, there is objects ("beans") creation, and dependency injection, or wieing.
+The framework will provide many possibilities for how these two things can be done.
+See https://stackoverflow.com/questions/6550700/inversion-of-control-vs-dependency-injection.

-Spring started out just and IoC (**Inversion of Control**) container, a technique also called dependency injection.
-It was conceived to reduce or replace some of the complex configuration in early Java EE applications. **_Later_**, Spring started to build around building enterprise applications without EJBs.
+Spring started out just as an IoC framework that did dependency injection.
+It was conceived to reduce or replace some of the complex configurations in early Java EE applications. **_Later_**, Spring started to evolve around building enterprise applications without EJBs.
 They initially were just figuring out how to work better with EJBs, but then discovered that EJBs were actually not needed for a lot of situations.

-Dependency injection is removing hard coded wiring in our app. and using a framework to inject dependencies and resources where they are needed.

 Spring can essentially be used with or without EJBs, but nowadays, it is primarily used without them.
 No needs of EJBs means no need of an application server, such as Wildfly.
 So Spring allows developing enterprise applications without an application server.
-Spring only need a web server, and by defaults uses Tomcat (easy to use and lightweight).
-Before Spring it was not easy to have enterprise features in an application deployed in Tomcat.
+Spring only needs a web server, and by default uses Tomcat (easy to use and lightweight).
+Before Spring, it was not easy to have enterprise features in an application deployed in Tomcat.

 <u>Spring is completely POJO based and interface driven</u>.
 Springs uses AOP and Proxies to apply things as transactions to our code to get those 'cross-cutting concerns' ? out of our code, producing smaller and lightweight applications.